jhkette/new-portfolio/content/blog/cycling-club/index.md

 main: trail-riding-crop.jpg
 ---

-This is a WordPress site made for my locally cycling club as part of my BirkBeck degree.
+This is a WordPress site made for my locally cycling club as part of my Birkbeck degree.

 I made a WordPress theme to create a customised look and feel for the site.
 I made the theme in such a way to ensure the site was as editable as possible.